calvinwoo/knockout-bind-react/README.md

 };
 ```

-See [the example page](http://calvinwoo.github.io/knockout-bind-react/) for a more detailed and dynamic usage.
+See `index.html`, [or this example page](http://calvinwoo.github.io/knockout-bind-react/), for more detailed and dynamic usage.